Graduate Student Fellowship Program

 The UNC Center for Faculty Excellence (CFE), with support from the UNC Graduate School, regularly solicits applications to fill 4 to 6 Graduate Student Fellow (GSF) positions each academic year.
 GSFs are instrumental in advancing the mission of the CFE through teaching and learning, research, leadership, and mentoring initiatives.

-We are currently recruiting for the 2018-2019 GSF cohort.
+The next application period will recruit for the 2019-2020 GSF cohort.
 Any currently-enrolled UNC graduate student is eligible to apply.

-- Review committee decisions will be sent via email no later than
+- Review committee decisions will be sent via email in early-May 2019.

 - You contribute 10 hours of effort per week (on average) — primarily on-site and during the CFE’s typical hours of operation — from the first day of Fall Semester classes until the final day of Spring Semester exams (excluding holidays and breaks).
 For the 2018-2019 academic year, this commitment begins on Tuesday, August 21, 2018 and extends through Tuesday, May 7, 2019.